tjjh89017/ezio/README.md

 #### Proxy

 If you want to deploy over Internet or some bottleneck, you can proxy the torrent via regular BT software like [qBittorrent](https://www.qbittorrent.org/).
-And don't that internal peer to connect outside.
+And don't let internal peer connect outside directly.

 ## Easy Usage to Deploy Disk or OS via EZIO